What Should Be in a Personnel File? Seeking Clarity on Statutory Requirements and Recommendations

 Prashanth Joseph

-1. resume of the candidate
+1. Resume of the candidate

 2. Educational testimonials

-3. appointment letter (previous company)
+3. Appointment letter (from the previous company)

 4. Relieving letter